-The retail industry is undergoing a massive revolution, thanks to new technologies and a spike in data analytics platforms and usage.
-At the center of the retail technology environment: point of sales, or POS.
+The retail industry is undergoing a massive revolution, thanks to new technologies and a spike in data analytics platforms.
+At the center of the retail technology environment is point of sales (POS) systems.

-POS systems have evolved far beyond being just the point of transaction.
-Today, they're the foundation for running a successful business, giving retailers the ability to run everything from promotions and customer rewards to in-store signage and inventory management.
+POS systems have evolved far beyond just the point of transaction.
+Today, they're the foundation for running a successful small business.

 Dick Calio, founder of R.J.
-Calio Consulting, a full-service consultancy that specializes in retail technology strategy, regularly performs retail POS implementations for retail chains.
-He typically focuses on retailers with 30 to 35 stores and up.
+Calio Consulting – a full-service consultancy specializing in retail technology strategy – regularly performs POS implementations for retail chains.
+He typically focuses on retailers with 30-35 stores or more.

-Integration is critical, Calio said.
+Integration is critical for POS systems, Calio said.
 Retailers need a reliable POS system that easily integrates with third-party applications.
-POS is only as good as the other applications it interacts with and integrates with; it's just one piece within your shopper engagement toolkit.
+POS is only as good as the other applications it interacts with; it's just one piece within your shopper engagement toolkit.

 Editor's note: Looking for the right POS system for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 "Thirty-five years ago, POS systems used to be just that: point of sale," Calio said.
 "But now it's the hub of a store's entire IT infrastructure.
 And its main goal now is to drive shopper engagement."